w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 Once defined your project:

 1. Send me an email to discuss the details of your project
-    - ~300 words, including the datasets description (and a link to the source) and the main challenges
+    - ~300 words, including the datasets description, a link to the public dataset, and the main challenges
     - The dataset must require some pre-processing
-1. After my approval, register the group (2 people at maximum) and project here: [https://forms.gle/aZ4L7azCF43qqpzk6](https://forms.gle/aZ4L7azCF43qqpzk6)
+1. After my approval, register the group (2 people at maximum) and the project here: [https://forms.gle/aZ4L7azCF43qqpzk6](https://forms.gle/aZ4L7azCF43qqpzk6)
 1. Now you can start your project on Google Colab

 # Final Assignment (Machine Learning)